 Financing is necessary to obtain health insurance or to pay for health care services.
-For most privately insured Americans, health insurance is employment-based; that is, the employers finance health care as a fringe benefit.
+For most privately insured Americans, health insurance is employer-based; that is, their employers finance health care as a fringe benefit.
 A dependent spouse or children may also be covered by the working spouse's or working parent's employer.
 Most employers purchase health insurance for their employees through an MCO or an insurance company selected by the employer.
 Small employers may or may not be in a position to afford health insurance coverage for their employees.
-In public programs, the government functions as the financier; the insurance function may be carved out to an HMO.